-This is a brief analysis of a 1981 Courier-Post article highlighting some of the major inconsistencies between what attorney Edward Kent stated during his court testimony, and what actually took place during Michelle’s adoption process.
+This is a brief analysis of a 1981 Courier-Post article highlighting some of the major inconsistencies between what attorney Edward Kent stated during his testimony, and what actually took place during Michelle’s adoption process.

-This post briefly discusses these troubling issues, which are pretty obvious in this one article alone, and questions why the State of New Jersey did not do more to review the adoptions Kent arranged once they discovered what he had done.
+This post briefly discusses these troubling issues, which are obvious in this one article alone, and questions why the State of New Jersey did not do more to review the adoptions Kent arranged once they discovered what he had done.
 Much of the information in this article, which was taken directly from Kent’s sworn testimony, contradicts Hollie’s experiences, and also some of the details provided to Michelle by her adoptive father in 2017.

-This post also discusses testimony provided by another biological mother involved in the case (not Hollie) whom Kent offered money to if she would lie to investigators about his involvement.
+This post also discusses testimony provided by another biological mother involved in the case (not Hollie) whom Edward Kent offered money to if she would lie to investigators about his involvement.
 Though we currently do not have evidence, it seems very possible this woman was manipulated by Kent, or someone on his behalf, into withholding information during her testimony.
 Again, we currently do not have any evidence to prove this, but her testimony about forgetting virtually everything about the adoption of her baby is very troubling and honestly difficult to believe.

 Here is the original article text: Our brief analysis is provided below in italics below the bold red sections.